 When should I start thinking about thank you cards?

 No one likes extra hassle, so be proactive before the big day to make sure that everyone who comes as your guest can feel truly appreciated.
-To help yourself, while you are planning your wedding, make sure that you keep the addresses that you used for your wedding invitations.
+To help future-you, while you are planning your wedding, make sure that you keep the addresses that you used for your wedding invitations.
 You can then easily send out your thank you cards without panicking that you’ve forgotten someone.

 I am really late sending my wedding’s thank you cards.
 Should I bother sending them at all?